simdutf/simdutf/README.md

 simdutf_warn_unused size_t convert_utf8_to_utf32(const char * input, size_t length, char32_t* utf32_output) noexcept;

 /**
+ * Using native endianness, convert possibly broken UTF-16 string into Latin1 string.
+ *
+ * During the conversion also validation of the input string is done.
+ * This function is suitable to work with inputs from untrusted sources.
+ *
+ * This function is not BOM-aware.
+ *
+ * @param input         the UTF-16 string to convert
+ * @param length        the length of the string in 2-byte code units (char16_t)
+ * @param latin1_buffer   the pointer to buffer that can hold conversion result
+ * @return number of written code units; 0 if input is not a valid UTF-16LE string */ simdutf_warn_unused size_t convert_utf16_to_latin1(const char16_t * input, size_t length, char* latin1_buffer) noexcept;

+/**
  * Convert possibly broken UTF-16LE string into Latin1 string.
  *
  * During the conversion also validation of the input string is done.
  * This function is suitable to work with inputs from untrusted sources.
  *
  * This function is not BOM-aware.
  *
  * @param input         the UTF-16LE string to convert
  * @param length        the length of the string in 2-byte code units (char16_t)
  * @param latin1_buffer   the pointer to buffer that can hold conversion result
  * @return number of written code units; 0 if input is not a valid UTF-16LE string */ simdutf_warn_unused size_t convert_utf16le_to_latin1(const char16_t * input, size_t length, char* latin1_buffer) noexcept;

 /**
  * Convert possibly broken UTF-16BE string into Latin1 string.
  *
  * During the conversion also validation of the input string is done.
  * This function is suitable to work with inputs from untrusted sources.
  *
  * This function is not BOM-aware.
  *
  * @param input         the UTF-16BE string to convert
  * @param length        the length of the string in 2-byte code units (char16_t)
  * @param latin1_buffer   the pointer to buffer that can hold conversion result
  * @return a result pair struct (of type simdutf::error containing the two fields error and count) with an error code and either position of the error (in the input in code units) if any, or the number of char written if successful.
  */
 simdutf_warn_unused size_t convert_utf16be_to_latin1(const char16_t * input, size_t length, char* latin1_buffer) noexcept;

 /**
  * Convert possibly broken UTF-16LE string into UTF-8 string.